YumaWorks/yangpp/docs/source/yangpp/classes.rst

 YANG++ Classes
 ==================

-A YANG++ class is an abstract modeling component, like the 'grouping'.
+A YANG++ class is an abstract modeling component, like the YANG 'grouping'.
 However it is much more structured and powerful than a grouping.